-If you are on a dirt bike or moped this part of the Island is well worth the extra effort to visit If you want to reach the tip of the island where an old monastery is located you will probably be best off at some point parking your bike and walking.
+If you are on a dirt bike or moped this part of the island is well worth the extra effort to visit.
+For those who want to reach the tip of the island where an old monastery is located, it is probably best to park the bike and walk the rest of the path.
 The trail becomes very rocky and is difficult on a moped.

-About a mile or two past Kolimbithres Beach heading towards Cape Korakas you will find several excellent dusty mulberry trees located on the right side of the dirt road.
+About a mile or two past Kolimbithres Beach heading towards Cape Korakas one will find several excellent mulberry trees located on the right side of the dirt road.
 These make for an excellent meal if you are here in May or early June.
 I stopped and feasted for about 1/2 hour.
 By the time I was finished it looked like I had killed a pig.
 My hands were covered in red and so was my white shirt.
 I did not care, those mulberries were some of the sweetest I have ever eaten.

-From Petaloudes you can cruise some of the side roads.
+From Petaloudes visitors can cruise some of the side roads.
 I was able to find several that took me straight up to some of the higher hills on the island.
 From the tops of these hills I had a excellent views of both Paros and Antiparos, the smaller neighboring island.
 I was also able to bike right up to several gorgeous small homes with brilliant blue tiled roofs and whitewashed walls.
 There is nothing quite like biking around the island with the warm wind whipping through your hair and the smell of wild oregano in the air.

-There are plenty of water sports to keep one occupied.
-The Santa Maria Diving Club, located near Naoussa can be reached by calling 094 385 307 and the Odysseus Dive Center is located on the eastern side of the island in Logaras and can be reached by calling 41 530.
+There are plenty of water sports to keep one occupied on the island.
+Santa Maria Diving Club, located near Naoussa can be reached by calling 094 385 307 and the Odysseus Dive Center is located on the eastern side of the island in Logaras and can be reached by calling 41 530.
 Both of these companies offer scuba diving lessons.
 Golden Beach on the eastern side of the island near Logaras offers sailing, water-skiing and wind surfing.
 The eastern side of the island around the Logaras area caters to tourists interested in water sport activities more so then the rest of the island.
 Supposedly wind surfing had its beginnings around Logaras.

-A very talented artist that paints detailed religious icons on wood blocks.
+A very talented artist maintains a studio displaying detailed religious icons painted on wood blocks.
 These are quite pricey but are well worth the money, especially for one of her larger pieces.
-There is also a beautiful church here called the Agias Trias Cathedral.
+A beautiful church in town is called the Agias Trias Cathedral.
 This is a fun town to get lost in.
 I enjoyed wondering around the narrow streets, peeking in abandoned buildings and browsing through several of the small shops.
-There are not many tourists that visit this town.
-Most tourists hang out on the beaches and near the water.
+Not many tourists visit Lefkes – rather most hang out on the beaches and near the water.